DaVinci Resolve Audio Not Working: 7 Proven Fixes (2026)

 #Fading Audio In/Out

 Select your audio clip, go to the Inspector panel, and adjust the “Fade In” and “Fade Out” sliders.
-We tested this on music tracks and it created smooth 1-second fades.
+On music tracks, this creates smooth 1-second fades.

 #Adjusting Volume